hchkaiban/RLContinuousActionSpace/README.md

 - TempConfig.py: utils

 - Env.py: Environment simulating a temperature model and implementing the usual gym open-ai methods for easy interfacing.
-The Reward calculation is kept as simple as possible and is just the normalized squared error between the real plant temperature and the output of the model:
+The Reward calculation is kept as simple as possible and is just 1 minus the normalized squared error between the real plant temperature and the output of the model:
 <img src="https://github.com/hchkaiban/RLContinuousActionSpace/blob/master/Env_Plant.png" alt=" " width="600" height="400">

 Based on the observation of the 5 inputs, the DDPG learns to "play" the model and to fit the temperature to the real one: